-This will be supported by a portfolio of evidence, which should typically contain 22 pieces of discrete evidence.
+This will be supported by a portfolio of evidence, all of which will be developed while on programme, which should typically contain 22 pieces of discrete evidence.
 Examples of evidence are:

 - individual learning and development plans

 - witness testimonies

 - poster presentations

 - video analysis of match play

 - digital storytelling

-- training logs
+- training logs.

-END POINT ASSESSMENT
+END POINT ASSESSMENT (EPA)